History of Game of Thrones in Timeline

 Game of Thrones

-In 1994, NYPD Blue established a record with 26 Emmy nominations in a year, which stood for 25 years until Game of Thrones broke it in 2019.
+In 1994, NYPD Blue established a record of 26 Emmy nominations, a record that stood for 25 years until it was broken by Game of Thrones in 2019.

-In 2003, the success of Peter Jackson's The Lord of the Rings film trilogy concluded, helping to establish fantasy as a mass-market genre and a 'gateway drug' to fantasy fan culture.
+In 2003, Peter Jackson's The Lord of the Rings film trilogy concluded, contributing to the establishment of fantasy as a mass-market genre.

 2004: Frasier's Emmy Record Surpassed